 We recruit in accordance with the timelines set out by each school.
 As a general guide, we hire students according to the following timeline:

-- For the winter term, we accept resumes in September and send offers in October.
+- For the winter term, we accept resumes in September and send offers in October/November.
 Placements begin in early January.

-- For the fall term, we accept resumes in May and send offers in June.
+- For the fall term, we accept resumes in May and send offers in June/July.
 Placements begin in early September.

 6. Do you hire graduate students?

-Yes, we hire graduate students from MBA, science, math and finance-focused programs for four to eight month work terms.
+Yes, we hire graduate students from various masters programs such as business, science, math and finance-focused programs for four to eight month work terms.

-We hire more than 200 co-op and summer students from arts, business, engineering, IT, math and science programs.
+We hire more than 200 interns from arts, business, engineering, IT, math and science programs.

-Students are hired to work in our Finance, Investments, IT, Member Services and Corporate divisions.
+Students are hired to work in our Finance, Investments, IT, Member Services, Enterprise Operations, People & Culture, and Strategy & Risk divisions.

-Interviews take place on site at our office in Toronto, on campus or through alternate arrangements (Skype or phone).
+Interviews take place on site in one of our offices in Toronto, London or Hong Kong as well as on campus or through alternate arrangements (Skype or phone).

 Students are responsible for making their own living arrangements.
 All expenses are to be paid by the student.

-Students are offered a competitive salary based on an hourly rate (paid bi-weekly) but they are not eligible to receive benefits.
+Interns are offered a competitive salary based on an hourly rate (paid bi-weekly), but they are not eligible to receive benefits.